Become an Outback Supporter

 Here in Western Australia, the WA Government has committed to reforming outdated pastoral lease laws - a much-needed first step towards a modern Outback.
 Reform will allow pastoralists to diversify into other more sustainable land uses like carbon farming and tourism, helping more people to stay on the land in the long term.

 Want to win a copy of My Country, Our Outback?
-We've got three on offer for lucky Outback supporters – please email firstname.lastname@example.org with your name and address, and we’ll draw three names to receive a copy of this amazing publication.
+We've got three on offer for lucky Outback supporters – please email firstname.lastname@example.org by 14 July 2017 with your name and address, and we’ll draw three names to receive a copy of this amazing publication.
 You can also download a PDF of the new publication.